 The course comprises two lectures per week, canvassing the law as contained in textbooks, case law and legislation.
-There is no comprehensive handout for the course and students are expected to take their own notes during lectures and to supplement these on their own after the lectures.
+Notes will be provided but students are cautioned that this is not necessarily a comprehensive handout for the course, and that they are expected to take their own notes during lectures and to supplement these on their own after the lectures.
 Class discussions will be held, and students will have to participate actively in these; i.e. be able to explain case law and consider practical questions.
 Students must prepare for lectures by doing the prescribed readings before each lecture.
 It is expected that students assume responsibility for their own learning by independent study according to the guidance provided by the detailed course outline.
 Lectures are compulsory, and students are expected to familiarise themselves with the DP and Leave of Absence policies of the Faculty.
-In this respect please refer to the Law Students' Survival Guide 2013.
+In this respect please refer to the Law Students' Survival Guide 2016.